Louisianish/weatherkv/README.md

 ✅ Make it start out with Fahrenheit upon loading <br>
 ☑️ Add note under temperature that says "click to change units" <br>
 ☑️ Add more CSS and make it responsive <br>
-☑️ Add option for user to get embed code <br>
+☑️ Add option for user to get embed code below <br>
 ☑️ Add form for option to input a city <br>

 I realize there may be an easier way to accomplish this, but the 'replace()' function was the best I could do with my limited knowledge.
 I tried doing it with key/value pairs, but I couldn't quite figure out how to get it to do what I wanted.
 Suggestions are always more than welcome!
 I'm eager to learn and improve!